 I usually end up reviewing only the books I enjoy, since writing about a book increases the time spent in its world.
 But I often learn the most about the book and my own reading habits by forcing out a review of a book I didn’t particularly like.
 There’s a fine line between words that instantly create a picture in our brains and those that don’t, so explaining what I didn’t “get” usually makes me realize that it had something to do with me: I was distracted, or tired, or just not that into the story.

-Biased and very personal, but not all about me: I’ll try to keep that in mind for my reviews in 2017 and beyond.
+Biased and very personal, but not all about me: I’ll try to keep that in mind for future reviews .
 It might not make them more important to the number-crunching bots, but it might help other humans decide whether to buy a book or not.

 And PS, if you are inspired to post a review of any of my books, it will help improve their sales ranking with the bots and might also help future readers decide to buy.
 Thank you!